Covilhã: Culture

 The City Hall of Covilhã is responsible for the cultural programming of one of the movie theatres of the town which has a wide variety of activities throughout the year.
-This theatre, called Teatro Municipal da Covilhã, was closed from 2001 until 2021 when it was reopened in November.
-There are also various theatre companies: Teatrubi, ASTA, Teatro das Beiras and Quarta Parede that stage theatre and multimedia productions throughout the year.
-A theatre festival is organised by a local theatre company, Teatro das Beiras, in November.
+This theatre, called Teatro Municipal da Covilhã, was closed until 2021 when it was reopened in November.

-The city hosts several choirs and orchestras, like the well-known university choir and the EPABI orchestra, which is based in the building near the public garden (location has now changed to the lower parts of the city), as well as the Orquestra da Banda Filarmónica.
-At the university, there are student musical groups that reflect the academic environment and celebrate its traditions.
-They are called Tunas and each one has particular characteristics.
-Desertuna, Moçoilas Tuna and J’ B’ubi & To Kokuskopus perform throughout the year and welcome everyone that wants to join in and get into the academic spirit.
-The city hall organizes some musical events, mainly in Teatro Cine, which is located in the heart of the city centre (Pelourinho).

-The theatre company GICC (Companhia de Teatro das Beiras), based in Travessa da Tapa, offers professional, high-quality performances.
-There are also various amateur drama groups and dance groups performing in several town locations; ASTA and TEATRUBI are just some examples.
-Conferences, exhibitions, trade fairs, concerts and other kinds of activities are common in the city.
-Several trade fairs occur throughout the year in a pavilion belonging to the ANIL – National Association of Textile Manufacturers ANIL.

-Like other university towns Covilhã has a lively nightlife scene.
-Due to the small dimension of the city, it is easy and safe to get around, and there are many pleasant places to have a drink.

-a freshman reception week, organised by the students' union of the University of Beira Interior (Associação Académica da Universidade da Beira Interior), takes place usually in November and includes a parade through town called Latada and several concerts.

 Cuisine

-The cuisine of Covilhã is influenced by those of Serra da Estrela and the Cova da Beira..
+The cuisine of Covilhã is influenced by those of Serra da Estrela and the Cova da Beira.

-Lamb, goat meat and river trout dishes, rice with carqueja (Genista tridentata), a variety of cold meats (including chouriço and presunto), morcela, honey from Serra da Estrela Natural Park, local requeijão, the internationally acclaimed Serra da Estrela Cheese, peach, apple, chestnut, cherries and berries, are typical locally sourced ingredients and products used in Covilhã’s traditional cuisine.
+Lamb, goat meat and river trout dishes, rice with carqueja (Genista tridentata), a variety of cold meats (including chouriço and presunto), morcela, honey from Serra da Estrela Natural Park, local requeijão, the internationally acclaimed Serra da Estrela Cheese, peach, apple, chestnut, cherries and berries, are typical locally sourced ingredients and products used in Covilhã's traditional cuisine.

-The pastel de molho, a typical pastry of Covilhã made with a meat-based core and a saffron-based sauce, is regarded as the city’s gastronomic delicacy.
+The pastel de molho, a typical pastry of Covilhã made with a meat-based core and a saffron-based sauce, is regarded as the city's gastronomic delicacy.

 Cherovia (Pastinaca sativa), informally described as a type of white carrot, is also a typical food in and around Covilhã.